Oneledger/protocol/node/doc/dataModel.md

 	- Public key?
 	- Private key?

-	- Set of Roles
+	- Set of Accessible Roles
-	- Set of Data
+	- Set of Accessible Data

 	- Set of Identities and Groups (parents or children?)

-Role -- the ability to view data or perform an an action
+Role -- the ability to view or perform an an action

 	- Role Id
 	-----------------------